KentonWhite/ProjectTemplate/website/installing.markdown

     R CMD INSTALL ProjectTemplate_*.tar.gz

 For inexperienced users, running the bleeding edge version of ProjectTemplate is probably a mistake.
-It is generally much less stable than the versions that have been released on CRAN and is usually out of sync with the documentation.
+It is generally less stable than the versions that have been released on CRAN and is usually a little out of sync with the documentation.
+That said, if you'd like to use the most recent version of ProjectTemplate and don't quite understand how to use `R CMD INSTALL`, you can also install the `devtools` package from CRAN and then type

+    install_github('ProjectTemplate', username = 'johnmyleswhite')

+to install ProjectTemplate from source.